benlau/quickflux/README.md

 **AppDispatcher.dispatch(string type,object message)**

 Dispatch a message with type via the AppDispatcher.
+The message will be placed on a queue and delivery via the "dispatched" signal.
-Listeners should listen on the "dispatched" signal to be notified.
+Listeners may listen to the "dispatched" signal directly, or using helper components like AppListener / AppScript to capture signal.

 ```
 MouseArea {